addok/addok/docs/concepts.md

 Search is a three-steps process:
 1) we clean and put into tokens the query (with same processors as during indexation),
-2) then we try to find all candidates for a given query,
+2) then we try to find all candidates for a given query (the "collection" phase),
-3) finally we iterate to order results by relevance.
+3) finally we iterate to order results by relevance (the "scoring" phase).

+### The collection phase (finding candidates)

+This is where Addok tries to find potential matching documents.
+The goal is to collect a reasonable number of candidates (typically between 10 and 100) before scoring them.

+**How it works:**
+- Each token from your query corresponds to a Redis sorted set containing document IDs
+- Addok performs **intersections** of these sets: documents appearing in all sets are candidates
+- For example, searching "rue des lilas" intersects the sets for tokens `rue`, `de`, and `lila`

+**The "bucket" strategy:**
+- Addok calls this collection of candidates a "bucket"
+- It tries different combinations of tokens until the bucket contains enough results
+- If too few results → try with fewer tokens (more permissive)
+- If too many results → add more tokens or filters (more restrictive)
+- If results are good quality ("cream" = high score) → stop collecting

+**Optimization strategies:**
+- For **common tokens** (e.g., "rue", "de") with millions of occurrences, Redis intersection can be slow
+- When all tokens are common AND no filter/geohash is present, Addok may use a "manual scan" strategy
+- When **filters** are present, Addok intelligently compares filter size vs token frequency:
+  - If filter is smaller → use Redis intersection (faster)
+  - If both are huge → use manual scan
+- The `INTERSECT_LIMIT` configuration controls when to switch strategies (default: 100,000)

+**Collectors chain:**
+The collection process is controlled by a chain of "collectors" (see `RESULTS_COLLECTORS_PYPATHS` in config).
+Each collector applies its own heuristic based on:
+- Available tokens (meaningful vs common vs not found)
+- Bucket state (empty, dry, overflow, has cream)
+- Presence of filters or geographical bias
+- Autocomplete mode vs exact match

+See the [advanced documentation](advanced.md#querying-the-index) for detailed examples.

+### The scoring phase

 Through heuristics, we try to find a reasonable number of candidates (about 100) dealing with noise, typos and wrong input.
 Once the candidates are retrieved, they are ordered mainly by string comparisons with the original searched text.

 Documents importances and geographical positions may also be taken into account.
-Additionally, a query can be explicitly filtered by the issuer based on documents’ fields to restrain the number of potential results.
+Additionally, a query can be explicitly filtered by the issuer based on documents' fields to restrain the number of potential results.

 ## HTTP API